Skip to content

 3a1 Photography & Video

-Photography & Video Objectives
+Photography & Video Objectives:

 • Describe different ways photographs are used in science and apply photographic principles to capture information about organisms and their environment.